NLeSC/404/.github/ISSUE_TEMPLATE/Report_issue.md

+---
+name: Report issue
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---
 Hey there and thank you for using Issue Tracker!

 Our project, as you've probably heard, is getting really popular and truth is we're getting a bit overwhelmed by the activity surrounding it.
 There are just too many issues for us to manage properly.